What is a Logistics Engineer?

 - Logistics Research Engineer

 In 2016, there was an estimated number of 148,700 jobs in the United States for Logistics Engineer.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Logistics Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 15,600 job openings in this field each year.
+There will be an estimated 15,600 positions for Logistics Engineer per year.

 The states with the most job growth for Logistics Engineer are Nevada, Utah, and Florida.
 Watch out if you plan on working in Washington, Alaska, or Maryland.
 These states have the worst job growth for this type of profession.